Journal Features Pricing Support Download

 Carpano Antica or Cocchi Torino

 Freshness matters.
-Sweet vermouth oxidizes after opening, and a bottle sitting on the shelf for six months will make the drink taste flat.
+Sweet vermouth is wine, and it oxidizes after opening.
+A bottle sitting on the shelf for six months will make the drink taste flat.
 Keep it refrigerated and use it within four to six weeks.

 Walter Bergeron created something at the Hotel Monteleone that has outlasted almost everything else from that era of American bartending.
 The Carousel Bar still rotates.
 The French Quarter is still there.
 And the Vieux Carré is still worth making.